grantMU3000/Heredity/README.md

   <li>
     <p>Joint Probability</p>
     <ul>
-      <li> Computed the probability of a person having 0-2 trait-associated genes.
+      <li> Computes the probability of a person having 0-2 trait-associated genes.
 (Based on their parent's gene counts.
 If they don't have parents, it's unconditional.) </li>
-      <li> Computed the probability of a person exhibiting the trait given the count of their trait-associated genes. </li>
+      <li> Computes the probability of a person exhibiting the trait given the count of their trait-associated genes. </li>
-      <li> Used the above two computations to calculate the likelihood that a person has x amount of genes and exhibits the trait associated with the gene. </li>
+      <li> Uses the above two computations to calculate the likelihood that a person has x amount of genes and exhibits the trait associated with the gene. </li>
       <li> For each person in this event, I multiplied the everyone's probability together to get the joint probability, and returned this. </li>
     </ul>
   </li>